websteralycia/basketball_analytics/README.md

 | [`06_lineup_optimizer`](06_lineup_optimizer) | WNBA lineup builder: completes a five under position and contract constraints, with usage-stress diminishing returns, [open it](https://lineup-optimizer-wnba.shinyapps.io/lineup-optimizer-contract-type-deployment/) |
 | [`05_gameprep`](05_gameprep) | Cross-league scouting platform: pregame card, dashboard, and a question-answering agent over the same tidy layer |

-## What the two chart types are

-**Efficiency landscape.** Every team plotted by points scored per 100 possessions (across) against points allowed per 100 possessions (up, reversed so better defense is higher).
-Dashed crosshairs sit at the league average, so the top-right quadrant is teams good at both ends and the bottom-left is teams good at neither.
-The dotted diagonal is net rating zero.

-**Pizza plot.** One player, eight metrics, each slice reaching as far as that player's percentile in the comparison pool.
-The pool is the player's own position group, guards against guards, so a center isn't punished for a low assist rate.

 ## Running a script